duhsoares21/duhsoares21/README.md

 ## Hi there! 👋

 I'm Eduardo Soares, a passionate developer with a flair for creating innovative solutions.
-I enjoy working with various technologies to bring ideas to life and solve real-world problems.
+I enjoy working with various technologies to bring ideas to life.

 ## About Me